 Residents should plan to remain indoors during the peak hours to avoid exposure to blizzard conditions.

-8. Detailed Weather Forecast Map and Snowfall Totals
+Detailed Weather and Snowfall During Blizzard

 The storm is expected to create distinct snowfall bands across the region: